Interested in an exciting international career? Apply to our Master's Programme in Asian Studies!

-- Learn to analyse complex issues related to social, cultural, political and economic developments in Asia, and acquire the capacity to analyse their causes and interrelations, and to propose possible solutions, as well as identify future trends and developments
+Learn to analyse complex issues related to social, cultural, political and economic developments in East and South-East Asia.

-- Gain the skills required for work in research, government agencies or employment in some other qualified capacity
+Gain the skills required for work in research, government agencies, international organisations or employment in some other qualified capacity.

-Graduates of the MSc Programme in Asian Studies have a number of career opportunities available to them after their graduation.
+Graduates of the MSc Programme in Asian Studies have a number of career opportunities available to them.
 Many graduates continue to doctoral studies at universities throughout Europe and beyond.
-Currently our graduates are enrolled in doctoral programmes in a wide range of fields including political science, economic history, service management, demography, international relations, legal studies, and sustainable development.
-We also have students who continue in academia as programme managers for study courses, international coordinators, and research assistants.
-Some of our students work in government administration, for example, Foreign Ministries, the Nordic Council of Ministers, embassies and various UN agencies.
-Other students obtain employment in NGOs around the world, for example, the Asia Foundation, the Red Cross, and Oxfam.
-In the private sector we find our graduates employed as business analysts, consultants, project leaders, project coordinators, business developers, brand managers, company directors, freelance journalists and newspaper editors.
+Some of our students work in government administration, for example, foreign ministries, embassies and various European Union and United Nations agencies.
+Others obtain employment in civil society organisations around the world, for example, the Asia Foundation, the Red Cross and Oxfam.
+In the private sector, we find our graduates employed as business analysts, consultants, project leaders, project coordinators, business developers, brand managers, company directors, freelance journalists and newspaper editors.